bevyengine/bevy-website/content/learn/book/assets/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: explain what an asset is.
+* Explain what an asset is.

-TODO: Give a high-level overview of asset loading in Bevy.
+* Give a high-level overview of asset loading in Bevy.
 Make sure to describe how handles work.
+{% end %}